roryp/reliable-web-app-pattern-java-workshop/README.md

 [Go to Glossary](#glossary)

-In this workshop we will deploy a single region of the Reliable Web Application Java pattern using Azure App Service.
-The workshop is divided into 7 parts and while your example installs, we will attempt to explain the concepts behind the pattern.
-This workshop should take approximately 1 1/2 hour to complete.
-The provisioning of the Azure resources will take 20 minutes and the deployment 20 minutes.
-Between the provision and deployment, we will explain part 2-7 so you can continue with the workshop while the installation is running.
+In this workshop, we'll deploy a single region of the Reliable Web Application using Azure App Service.
+The workshop is divided into 7 parts, and while your example installs, we'll attempt to explain the concepts behind the pattern.
+This workshop should take approximately 1 1/2 hour to complete:
+ - The provisioning of the Azure resources will take 20 minutes and the deployment 20 minutes.
+ - Between the provision and deployment, we will explain part 2-7 so you can continue with the workshop while the installation is running.

 ## What the workshop covers